Would you buy new shoes without first trying them on?

 Typically, a sales rep will deliver a product demo to prospects.

 Still not using Walnut?
 What are you waiting for?
-Get started by pushing the big purple “Get Started” button at the top of your screen.
+Get started by pushing the “Get Started” button.